autostructure/puppetlabs-image_build/README.md

+                                   used to build the container image --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build
+                                   from Puppetfile
-                                   used to build the container image --puppetfile STRING            - Enable use of Puppetfile to install dependencies during build --r10k-version STRING          - Version of R10k to use for installing modules from Puppetfile --rocker                       - Use Rocker as the build tool --[no-]show-diff               - Enable or disable showing the diff when running Puppet to build the image --skip-puppet-install          - If the base image already contains Puppet we can skip installing it --volume STRING                - A list of volumes to be added to the resulting image
+  --[no-]show-diff               - Enable or disable showing the diff when
+                                   running Puppet to build the image --volume STRING                - A list of volumes to be added to the resulting image